 Address Manager and DNS/DHCP Server appliances both support network redundancy through Active/Backup NIC bonding.

 Network redundancy through NIC bonding is supported on Address Manager appliances and 4-port DNS/DHCP Server appliances only.
-It is not supported on virtual machines.
+It isn't supported on virtual machines.

 - BlueCat recommends enabling and disabling Address Manager network redundancy from Address Manager (as opposed to the Administration Console).
 For details, refer to Enabling network redundancy on Address Manager.